asika32764/ivia/README.md

 ### Create Custom Plugin

-Sometimes you may need to handle a big project will many re-usable widgets, you can use Sparrow to help you create jQuery plugins.
+Sometimes you may need to handle a big project with many re-usable widgets, you can use Sparrow to help you create jQuery plugins.

 ```js
 // Do not pass `el` option